Cleveland: Airports

-Cleveland is a major US air market, with 4.93 million people.
+Cleveland is a major North American air market, serving 4.93 million people.
 Cleveland Hopkins International Airport is the city's primary major airport and an international airport that serves the broader region.
-The airport holds the distinction of having the first airport-to-downtown rapid transit connection in North America, established in 1968.
-In 1930, the airport was the site of the first airfield lighting system and the first air traffic control tower.
 Originally known as Cleveland Municipal Airport, it was the first municipally owned airport in the country.
-Cleveland Hopkins is a significant regional air freight hub hosting FedEx Express, UPS Airlines, United States Postal Service, and major commercial freight carriers.
+Cleveland Hopkins is a significant regional air freight hub hosting FedEx Express, UPS Airlines, U.S. Postal Service, and major commercial freight carriers.
 In addition to Hopkins, Cleveland is served by Burke Lakefront Airport, on the north shore of downtown between Lake Erie and the Shoreway.
 Burke is primarily a commuter and business airport.

 Seaport

 The Port of Cleveland, at the Cuyahoga River's mouth, is a major bulk freight and container terminal on Lake Erie, receiving much of the raw materials used by the region's manufacturing industries.
-The Port of Cleveland is the only container port on the Great Lakes with bi-weekly container service between Cleveland and the Port of Antwerp in Belgium on a Dutch service called the "Cleveland-Europe Express."
-In addition to freight, the Port of Cleveland also welcomes regional and international tourists who pass through the city on Great Lakes cruises; these currently dock at Dock 28, just west of First Energy Stadium.
-The cruises currently run from mid-May through mid-October.
+The Port of Cleveland is the only container port on the Great Lakes with bi-weekly container service between Cleveland and the Port of Antwerp in Belgium on a Dutch service called the Cleveland-Europe Express.
+In addition to freight, the Port of Cleveland welcomes regional and international tourists who pass through the city on Great Lakes cruises.

-Railroads
+Intercity rail and bus

-Cleveland has a long history as a major railroad hub in the United States.
+Cleveland has a long history as a major railroad hub in North America.
 Today, Amtrak provides service to Cleveland, via the Capitol Limited and Lake Shore Limited routes, which stop at Cleveland Lakefront Station.
 Additionally, Cleveland hosts several inter-modal freight railroad terminals, for Norfolk Southern, CSX and several smaller companies.
-There have been several proposals for commuter rail in Cleveland, including a study into a Sandusky–Cleveland line.
-Cleveland was also identified as a hub for the now-suspended Ohio Hub project, which would bring high-speed rail to Ohio.

-Inter-city bus lines

-National intercity bus service is provided at a Greyhound station, just behind the Playhouse Square theater district.
-Megabus provides service to Cleveland and has a stop at the Stephanie Tubbs Jones Transit Center on the east side of downtown.
+National intercity bus service is provided by Greyhound from its downtown bus station.
 Akron Metro, Brunswick Transit Alternative, Laketran, Lorain County Transit, and Medina County Transit provide connecting bus service to the Greater Cleveland Regional Transit Authority.
 Geauga County Transit and Portage Area Regional Transportation Authority (PARTA) also offer connecting bus service in their neighboring areas.